PeterMakus/SeisMIC/_sources/modules/get_started.rst.txt

 Tutorial
 --------

-Along with the source code **SeisMIC** is distributed with a Jupyter notebook that provides you with an easy example on how to use the code in `examples/tutorial.ipynb`.
+Along with the source code **SeisMIC** is distributed with two Jupyter notebooks that provide you with an easy example on how to use the code in `examples` on the `GitHub page <https://github.com/PeterMakus/SeisMIC>`_.

-The tutorial is meant as a "kick-start" for you.
+These tutorials will encompass more topics and functionalities than the documentation.
+If you simply want to see a web version of those tutorials, you can find it at `tutorials <./modules/tutorials>`_.

-Aside from the tutorial, we recommend you continue reading this documentation.
+Aside from the tutorials, we recommend you continue reading this documentation.